 Notice how there are items in the toolbar that align with sections of content in the window.

 The dividers of the split view reach up to the top of the window, creating these beautiful full-height sections.

 As the dividers are resized, the toolbar items follow.

 This gives useful context to the controls, showing what content they will act on.

-During customization, these sections are not removable but the contents of the sections can be customized.
+During customization, these sections are not removable, but the content of the sections can be customized.

 Creating one of these items requires just one line of code.

 Create the item using the constructor and assign it a split view to track and specify which divider of that split view it should be aligned with.

 If you don't have access to the split view during the item's creation, that's okay.